ProjoMania/OdooDeveloperToolsUI/README.md

   - Consistent and intuitive interface throughout the application
   - Enhanced user experience with improved form controls and visual feedback

-- **SSH Server Management**
+- **Remote Server Management**
-  - Add SSH server configurations
+  - Add Remote server configurations
-  - List all configured SSH servers with details
+  - List all configured Remote servers with details
-  - Connect to SSH servers with a simple interface
+  - Connect to Remote servers with a simple interface
   - Dedicated deletion page with confirmation to prevent accidental removal

 - **Odoo Database Management**